Shared Responsibility Model

-Understanding exactly what SAP manages versus what you still own is critical to operational success in RISE.
+Understanding exactly what SAP manages versus what you still own is critical to operational success.
 This guide breaks it down domain by domain.

 The Core Principle